IAB-PrivSec-program/draft-iab-privsec-metadata-insertion/draft-iab-privsec-confidentiality-mitigations.md

 should be anonymized, i.e., it should be dissociated from other information.
 For example, the Tor overlay routing network anonymizes IP addresses by using multi-hop onion routing.

+Some of the data left unencrypted may be considered "metadata" within the context of a single protocol, as it provides adjunct information used for delivery or display, rather than the data directly created or consumed by protocol users.
+When this metadata is not protected by encryption it may leak substantial amounts of information.
+Data minimization strategies should thus be applied to any data left unencrypted, whether it be payload or metadata.

 As with traditional, limited active attacks, the basic mitigation to pervasive active attack is to enable the endpoints of a communication